Henry Cavendish (politician): Disinheritance

 Bess had maintained ever tightening control over her granddaughter, Arbella, even keeping her under house guard as she was a potential contender to the throne after Arbella's paternal aunt, Mary Queen of Scots, was executed in 1587.
 This situation prompted Henry to act.
 A rescue attempt occurred in 1602 just as Arabella had despaired of ever making an approved match and began to plot her own marriage to Edward Seymour.
 Both young people were claimants to the throne.
 (Arabella would later secretly marry his brother William.)
-With the help of a horse lent to her by her Uncle Henry Cavendish, Arabella sent a message to Edward via her most trusted servant, Dodderage.
+With the help of a horse lent to her by her Uncle Henry Cavendish, Arabella sent a message to Edward via her most trusted servant, John Dodderidge.
 But Edwards father, the Earl of Hertford outed them to the Queen.
-On January 7th, 1603, Sir Henry Bronker, the Queen of England's right-hand-man, arrived at Hardwick.
-He gave a letter to Bess and asked to speak with Arabella in private.
-Arabella was ordered to write her confession but would not comply.
+On January 7, 1603, Sir Henry Brouncker, a messenger from Queen Elizabeth, arrived at Hardwick.
+He gave a letter to Bess and asked to speak with Arbella in private.
+Arbella was ordered to write her confession but would not comply.
 He eventually wrote it and she signed it, begging pardon from the Queen.

 Henry somehow remained free, but he, and his niece Arbella were entirely written out of Lady Bess's will from this time.
 They were the two persons in whom she had invested the most to develop, and the two who continually frustrated her ambitions for their lives by insisting upon choosing their own path.
 Instead, his younger brother William, who was more amenable to their mother's guidance, was favoured.
 William later became the First Earl of Devonshire and inherited his mother's vast estates.

-It is interesting to note that after their mother, Lady Bess, died, Henry's sister, Mary Talbot the wife of his friend and twice brother-in-law Gilbert Talbot, Earl of Shrewsbury would also offer dramatic assistance to their niece, Arbella.
-Shortly after Queen Elizabeth died, Arbella had secretly married William Seymour (1610), Edwards brother, hoping for a life of peace with him overseas away from British politics.
-The Crown feared this marriage would be used by the Catholics to reclaim the British throne and Arbella was arrested by James VI an I for marrying without royal permission.
-Her aunt, Mary Talbot, went so far as to arrange a dramatic escape for her from the Tower of London to France.
-Arbella was apprehended before she reached Calais and subsequently died from a hunger strike in the Tower.
-Mary Talbot was also incarcerated in the Tower for 6 years (1611–1618) for her participation in what was deemed a Catholic plot and only released after paying an enormous ransom.